 Duck farming requires a lot more attention to detail than other poultry.
 The litter conditions are of prime importance, as well as a plentiful supply of water, and appropriate feed.
 As with all poultry the greatest importance is the biosecurity of the farm.
 Biosecurity is the key to our future, and if Australia can prove globally that we have a clean environment safe from exotic poultry diseases it will help assist growth through export.
 All farms place strong emphasis on biosecurity.

 The copulatory organs of ducks, as with all waterbirds, is significantly more pronounced than in gallinaceous birds.
 The phallus-like folds of the drake extend out from the cloaca.
 Despite the anatomical similarity to the mammalian penis, the function of this organ is similar to gallinaceous birds because semen is transported externally via an open groove that spirals down the length of the protruding organ.
-Pekin Ducks are incubated for 28 days (35 days for Muscovy ducks).
+Pekin ducks are incubated for 28 days (35 days for Muscovy ducks).
 During the first 25 days they are maintained at a temperature of 37.5 degrees Celsius at 86% humidity and turned up to 7 times a day.
 For the final three days, the temperature is dropped to 36.9 degrees Celsius, the humidity is increased to 94% and the eggs are no longer rotated.
 Due to artificial selection against broodiness, Pekin ducks will not sit on their eggs, therefore artificial incubation is necessary.

 Ducks begin laying at approximately 21 weeks of age, which is similar to that of chickens.
 A typical chicken egg weighs 65 grams, whereas a Pekin duck is capable of producing an egg that weighs over 90 grams.
 The egg consists of approximately 50% albumin, 35% yolk and 15% shell.
 Duck eggs are rich in vitamins and are a particularly good source of vitamins A and D. The only vitamin not present in duck eggs is vitamin C. Duck eggs are also high in cholesterol, containing nearly twice the concentration of chicken eggs.
 Different nutrient components in the feed may be used to manipulate the nutrient composition of the eggs.